How to Use Amp Sims

 What an amp sim actually does

 An amp sim models the stages of a real rig — input gain, tone stack, power amp, and a speaker cabinet.
 If the concept is new, our explainer on what an amp sim is covers the parts.
 Most sims chain together as: noise gate, drive/boost pedal, amp head, and cab/IR, often with effects after.
-Popular choices include Neural DSP’s Archetype plugins, STL Tones ToneHub, Positive Grid BIAS FX 2, IK Multimedia AmpliTube, Native Instruments Guitar Rig, and Overloud TH-U. Free options like Ignite Amps Emissary plus the NadIR cab loader sound excellent and cost nothing.
+Popular choices include Neural DSP’s Archetype plugins, STL Tones ToneHub, Positive Grid BIAS FX 2, IK Multimedia AmpliTube, Native Instruments Guitar Rig, and Overloud TH-U. Free options like Ignite Amps Emissary plus the NadIR cab loader sound excellent and cost nothing — see our roundup of the best free amp sims for more no-cost rigs.

 Build the signal chain in order